SamMed05/c-cpp-notes/docs/cpp/casting.md

 Some type conversions are always safe to make (such as int to double), whereas others may result in the value being changed during conversion (such as double to int).
-Unsafe implicit conversions will typically either generate a compiler warning, or (in the case of brace initialization) an error[^2].
+Unsafe implicit conversions will typically either generate a compiler warning or (in the case of brace initialization) an error[^2].

 To be sure not to make involuntary narrowing errors, we can use brace (or list) initialization.